kubernetes-sigs/external-dns/docs/tutorials/azure.md

 * `tenantId` (**required**) - run `az account show --query "tenantId"` or by selecting Azure Active Directory in the Azure Portal and checking the _Directory ID_ under Properties.
 * `subscriptionId` (**required**) - run `az account show --query "id"` or by selecting Subscriptions in the Azure Portal.
 * `resourceGroup` (**required**) is the Resource Group created in a previous step that contains the Azure DNS Zone.
 * `aadClientID` and `aaClientSecret` are associated with the Service Principal.
-This only used with Service Principal method documented in the next section.
+This is only used with Service Principal method documented in the next section.
 * `useManagedIdentityExtension` - this is set to `true` if you use either AKS Kubelet Identity or AAD Pod Identities methods documented in the next section.
 * `userAssignedIdentityID` - this contains the client id from the Managed identitty when using the AAD Pod Identities method documented in the next setion.